top of page

 All Posts

-Who I See at Dragonfly Menopause Care
+Who We Care For at Dragonfly Menopause Care

 At Dragonfly Menopause Care, I see a wide range of women—from those in their late 30s beginning to notice subtle perimenopausal changes, to women in their 60s and beyond who wonder if they’ve “missed the boat” on hormone therapy but still want to feel better.